horaanchal/CiscothingQbator_Cohort1/README.md

-# CiscothingQbator_Cohort1
+# CiscothingQbator Project
-An autonomous drone localisation system that finds humans buried under snow to speed up search and rescue operations.
+A drone localisation system that finds humans buried under snow to speed up search and rescue operations.